RediSearch/RediSearch/docs/Commands.md

 ### Description

+!!! warning "Deprecation warning"
-!!! warning "This command is deprecated and act as simpe redis HSET, the document created will be indexed only if it matches one or some indexes definitions (as defined on [ft.create](Commands.md#ftcreate))", Use HSET instead.
+    This command is deprecated and act as simpe redis HSET, the document created will be indexed only if it matches one or some indexes definitions (as defined on [ft.create](Commands.md#ftcreate)), Use HSET instead.

 Adds a document to the index.